Stormwater Funding Review

 - June 12, 2024 - Council approved the stormwater incentive program (recommendations and public feedback were presented in a Council report).

 - Industrial, Commercial, Institutional, Agricultural, and Multi-Family Properties (with more than six units): For these property types, the fee will be based on the actual impervious area of each individual property (the impervious area is the hard surfaces on a property, like a roof and an asphalt or concrete driveway).
-The City will measure this using aerial photography.
+The City has measured the impervious area using aerial photography.

 When the stormwater fee is implemented, properties that are connected to the City’s sewer system will no longer be charged for stormwater services through their wastewater utility fee.

 Instead, all properties (including those that are not connected to the City’s wastewater system) will see a separate stormwater fee on their utility bill.
-Wastewater rates will be reduced when the stormwater fee is implemented in April 2026.
+Wastewater rates will be reduced by around 20% when the stormwater fee is implemented.

 The City’s stormwater program includes important work in the rural areas to keep the system working well: